thejsj/rethinkdb-proxy/README.md

 |--------------------|-------------------------|-------------|-------------------------------------------------------------|
 | `rdbHost`          | `--rdb-host`            | `localhost`     | [connect](http://www.rethinkdb.com/api/javascript/connect/) |

-Client Port in which RethinkDB is running
+Host in which RethinkDB is running.

 ### RethinkDB Port <a name='rdbPort'></a>